giom-l/dell-XPS-9570-conf/README.md

 # Ubuntu installation
 As I want to keep dual boot possible but also want to encrypt my data, I could not use the Ubuntu installation process feature to encrypt my disk (because it uses all the disk and prevent dual boot)<br><br>

-The folling sequence is heavily based on [this tutorial](http://www.cim.mcgill.ca/~anqixu/blog/index.php/2018/06/20/install-18-04-on-encrypted-partitions-xps15-cuda/)<br>
+The folling sequence is heavily based on [Anqi Xu tutorial](http://www.cim.mcgill.ca/~anqixu/blog/index.php/2018/06/20/install-18-04-on-encrypted-partitions-xps15-cuda/)<br>

 ## Windows prerequisite
 In order to install Ubuntu, you need to make some room for it.<br>